Where do I park?

 Parking by the hour or by the day is available at the Parking Garage or the Visitor's Paid Lot.
 These areas are recommended if you are uncertain of how long you will be parked on campus.

-In the Parking Garage, there is a pay station on the lower level of the garage where daily paying customers will pay before going to their vehicle and exiting.
+In the Parking Garage, there are two pay stations where daily paying customers will pay before going to their vehicle and exiting.
+One pay station is on the lower level of the garage and a second is on the second level.
+Pay stations will accept credit/debit card or cash (no coins).
 Once payment is made, an entry ticket will become a paid entry ticket.
 Upon exit, the gates will open by scanning the paid entry ticket.

 In the Visitor's Paid Lot, daily paying customers are able to gain exit by paying with a credit/debit card.
 Cash is not accepted in this lot.